karanagarwal17/Bluemix-mongodb-guide/README.md

-# Setting up MongoDb
+# Cloud deployment of MongoDb

-This is a guide for setting up a free cloud Deployment of mongoDB using mlab.
-It can be used with your web-app while it is deployed on any cloud platform including the IBM Bluemix Platform.
+This is a guide for setting up free Cloud deployment of mongoDB using mlab.
+It can be used with your web-app while it is deployed on any cloud platform including the IBM Bluemix.

 ## Set up an mLab account